 The male variance in I.Q. is greater than that for females; Jensen says this difference is greatest in mathematics and spatial ability.
 In mathematics the male variance is 1.1 to 1.3 times greater.
 He concludes from this and from various other facts that the cause of the greater male variance in I.Q. lies mainly or entirely in non-g factors rather than in g.

 Girls mature earlier verbally, and after the onset of puberty boys catch up.
 The male advantage on spatial and numerical ability (discussed further on) is not yet present in young children, and develops slowly during childhood and puberty.
-Important to realize here is that at least some of the sex differences in mental abilities are likely caused by hormonal differences (oestrogen/testosterone balance), which work partly prenatally and partly after the onset of puberty, but are absent in childhood.
+Important to realize here is that at least some of the sex differences in mental abilities are likely caused by hormonal differences (estrogen/testosterone balance), which work partly prenatally and partly after the onset of puberty, but are absent in childhood.

 If there is a mean difference in I.Q. between the sexes, this will be fully expressed only in adults, and not yet in children.
 In any case, it seems that when testing children, e.g. for "giftedness", one should be aware of these developments and differences, the risk being that one selects too many girls and too few boys as "gifted".